 Commercial Barrel-Aging

-Beer mugs with barely and barrel
+Beer mugs with barely and A whiskey barrel

 Barrel-aging beers takes a lot of work, planning and prep.
 But if you’re a brewer, that probably doesn’t faze you.
 The idea of experimenting with the new flavors that barrels can introduce to your brews is probably exciting enough to help ease any anxiety or worries about getting started.